dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

   location given by this option, or defaults to ``${TMPDIR}/pgcopydb`` when the environment variable is set, or then to ``/tmp/pgcopydb``.

+--no-role-passwords

+  Do not dump passwords for roles.
+When restored, roles will have a null password, and password authentication will always fail until the password is set.
+Since password values aren't needed when this option is specified, the role information is read from the catalog view pg_roles instead of pg_authid.
+Therefore, this option also helps if access to pg_authid is restricted by some security policy.

 --table-jobs